messense/everbean/README.md

 ## Clear cache

 Run `python manage.py clear_cache` to clear any existing caches in memcached.

+## Build assets

+Run `python manage.py assets build` to build all required css/javascript assets.
+This is optional.

 ## Start a server for development